EpicPug/Scripts/README.md

-Take or steal my scripts as you please!
+Take my scripts as you please!